U.S. Internet providers hit with tougher rules, plan challenges

 Large Internet providers say they support the no-blocking and no-discrimination principles of the new rules but that the FCC’s regulatory path will discourage investment by lowering returns and limiting experimentation with services and business plans.

-Some smaller telecoms, such as Sprint Corp (S.N) and T-Mobile US Inc TMUS.N, have argued new rules will have little impact on investments.
-FCC Chairman Tom Wheeler on Thursday agreed.
+Some smaller telecoms, such as Sprint Corp and T-Mobile US Inc, have argued new rules will have little impact on investments.
+[ID:USN:nL1N0VK28M] FCC Chairman Tom Wheeler on Thursday agreed.

 “The (Internet service providers’) revenue stream will be the same tomorrow as it was yesterday,” he said at the FCC meeting.